kammitama5/kammitama5.github.io/_posts/2022-07-15-Friday-July-15th.md

 <img src="/images/weekfivesushinyc22/five17.png" width="200">

-- Oh, this was a taro souffle.
+- Oh, this was a purple yam souffle.
 It's so good!
 They also serve it with red bean ice cream!

 <img src="/images/weekfivesushinyc22/five20.png" width="200">